Advanced Energy Systems

 EconomicsStudent must select one graduate-level Economics course from the approved program list.3.0

-Technical Electives Technical Electives-Energy Related STEM graduate-level courses approved by Advisor and Program Director12-18
+Technical Electives Technical Electives (STEM Courses approved by Advisor and Program Director)12-18

-Economics or Policy Student may select one graduate-level Economics or Policy course from the approved program list.0-6
+Economics or Policy Student may select up to two (2) courses from the approved program list.0-6

 Advanced Energy Systems Doctor of Philosophy Degree Requirements

 The PhD degree in Advanced Energy Systems requires 72 total credits.
 A minimum of 36 credits of coursework and 36 credits of research credits must be completed.
-A minimum of 15 of the 36 credits of required coursework must be taken at Colorado School of Mines as three core courses plus the two PhD courses onsite at NREL.
+A minimum of 15 of the 36 credits of required coursework must be taken at Colorado School of Mines as three core courses plus the three 600-level PhD courses.

 The AES PhD program is designed as a full-time, four-year program of study for students having completed a minimum of a bachelor’s degree in Science or Engineering.
 In accordance with all other graduate programs at Mines, a minimum of two semesters of full-time enrollment is required and follows the program as detailed below.